lukso-network/docs/docs/learn/migrate/migrate-erc20-to-lsp7.md

 [LSP7DigitalAsset](../../standards/tokens/LSP7-Digital-Asset.md) is a new token standard that offers a wider range of functionality compared to [ERC20](https://eips.ethereum.org/EIPS/eip-20), as described in the [standard section](../../standards/tokens/LSP7-Digital-Asset.md).
 For migrating from ERC20 to LSP7, developers need to be aware of several key differences.

-:::info
+:::info Resources

-If you need more details about the interface differences between ERC20 and LSP7, please visit our [contract overview](../../contracts/overview/DigitalAssets#comparisons-with-erc20--erc721) page.
+See the [contract overview](../../contracts/overview/DigitalAssets#comparisons-with-erc20--erc721) page for the interface differences between ERC20 and LSP7.

 :::